Aubreymcfato/newclues/clues_.md

 [47](http://www.cluetrain.com/newclues/#47).
 Shared grounds spawn tribes.
 The Earth's solid ground kept tribes at a distance, enabling them to develop rich differences.
 Rejoice!
 Tribes give rise to Us vs. Them and war.
 Rejoice?
 Not so much.

 [48](http://www.cluetrain.com/newclues/#48).
-On the Internet, the distance between tribes starts at zero.
+On Internet, the distance between tribes starts at zero.

 [49](http://www.cluetrain.com/newclues/#49).
 Apparently knowing how to find one another interesting is not as easy as it looks.